 - Poli in Calle Floridablanca – A delightful restaurant that serves the best seafood in town.
 Has been awarded a Certificate of Excellence by Trip Advisor.

 - Meson del Willy on Calle Ciclista Julian Hernandez Zaragoza – This is the ideal restaurant to experience an authentic taste of Spanish cuisine.
 Great value for money and an incredibly warm and friendly service.

-Mazarron is a historic port town, set around a glorious bay which opens up into the warm Mediterranean ocean.
+Mazarron is a historic port town, set around a glorious bay.

-Surrounded by outstanding geological rock formations, breathtaking scenery and stunning beaches, this really is the place to just laze around and relax.
+Surrounded by outstanding geological rock formations, breathtaking scenery and stunning beaches.
+This really is the place to just laze around and relax.
 Spacious, palm tree-lined plazas let expats meander around the town’s monuments and ancient buildings.